THE COLOSSUS WITH AN ACHILLES' HEEL

 planes that belonged to American Airlines and United Airlines, the two

-largest and best-known US carriers.
-The attacks were perpetrated by incredibly
+largest and best-known U.S. carriers.
+The attacks were perpetrated by

-its open society, its easily accessible airlines, even its television
+-- its technology, its open society, its easily accessible airlines, even

 Defeating Japan was like shooting an elephant; defeating the terrorists